Psychoanalysis – Psychoanalytic Therapy

 Psychoanalysis with Paul

 Paul was originally trained (1988) in Psychoanalysis combined with Hypnosis by the International Association of Hypnoanalysts – IAH.
-However, these days, Paul offers Psychoanalysis without the use of Hypnosis as the process itself is just as beneficial with the involvement of Hypnotherapy.
-A course of Psychoanalysis, like other Psycho-dynamic therapies, typically requires more sessions than the Directive interventions and although is it impossible to be prescriptive about the actual number of sessions, it is reasonable to expect something in the region of 15 – 25, although many people find a satisfactory resolution to their problems is as few as 10.
+However, these days, Paul offers Psychoanalysis without the use of Hypnosis as the process itself is just as beneficial without the involvement of Hypnotherapy.
+A course of Psychoanalysis, like other Psycho-dynamic therapies, typically requires more sessions than the Directive interventions and although is it impossible to be prescriptive about the actual number of sessions, it is reasonable to expect something in the region of 15 – 30, although many people find a satisfactory resolution to their problems in fewer.

 Cost of Psychoanalysis

-Because Psychoanalysis requires the development of a “therapist-client” therapeutic relationship (known as “Transference”) the therapy will need at least 10 sessions in order to develop properly.
+Because Psychoanalysis requires the development of a “therapist-client” therapeutic relationship (known as “Transference”) the therapy requires several sessions in order to develop properly.

 If you’d like to come along and have a FREE chat about your problem and how Paul might be able to help you, then simply click the button below.